 Facilities

-The old farm house, now in ruins, will be stabilized and contextualized by narrative exhibits.
+The old farm house, now in ruins, will be contextualized by narrative exhibits.
 The house once stood at the center of a larger farm, owned the Parks family, the likely model for the Snopes family in Faulkner’s fiction.

 Campbell was the only white person invited by Martin Luther King Jr. to the founding of the Southern Christian Leadership Conference.
 He helped escort Black students through white crowds in an early attempt to integrate Central High School in Little Rock.
 Later, at his cabin outside Nashville, he built friendships with country artists Tom T. Hall, Waylon Jennings, and others, and wrote books, including Brother to a Dragonfly, a 1978 finalist for the National Book Award.